-Dawn has over 20 years of experience owning and managing her own business, along with a decade of insurance background.
+Dawn White has over 20 years of experience owning and managing her own business, along with a decade of insurance background.
 She joined the MicroInsurance Centre as the Assistant to the President in December 2012.
-Dawn is very excited to be a part of this brilliant team and making a real difference in the lives of others.
+White is very excited to be a part of this brilliant team and making a real difference in the lives of others.

 Senior Project Manager

-Katie has over eight years of international development experience, including two and half years with microfinance initiatives in Moldova and Nepal.
+Katie Biese has over eight years of international development experience, including two and half years with microfinance initiatives in Moldova and Nepal.
 She joined the MicroInsurance Centre in 2013 after earning a Master’s in Development Management from American University in Washington, DC.
 She supports the team with project management, research, and business development, and managed the 2013 Latin America and 2014 Africa landscape studies of microinsurance.
-She obtained the Associate Life Management Institute (ALMI) designation from LOMA in 2016 and is based out of Appleton, Wisconsin, U.S.
+Biese obtained the Associate Life Management Institute (ALMI) designation from LOMA in 2016 and is based out of Appleton, Wisconsin, U.S.